A year after the original model launched, the Google Cardboard VR viewer has been updated and upsized.

 Retaining its cost-effective paper-based roots, the Gear VR rival has been refreshed, being made even easier to build while growing in size to adopt larger handsets.

 He added: “Today, I’m really excited to give you a glimpse at what’s next for Cardboard and our wider efforts in VR.

 “The original viewer was great, but it turns out that phones got a lot bigger over the past year.
-The new design fits phones with screens as large as 6 inches.”

 This isn’t just a random size increase either.
 The compatibility with 6-inch handsets means Google’s own phone, the Nexus 6, now gets the VR nod.

 Further improvements include the doing away with the original model’s magnet button in favour of a simpler, cardboard option.

 “The magnet button was a clever way to do input, but it didn’t work on every phone.
 We’ve replaced it with one that does, one that’s actually made out of cardboard,” Bavor said.